 The Donner Summit area is home to the Van Norden Meadow, one of the largest sub-alpine wetlands in the Sierra and the headwaters of the South Fork of the Yuba River.
 There is a lot of controversy over the management of the meadow which also makes for a great environmental debate for students.

 The pine-dominated forest out the back door of the Sierra Club lodge offers a number of hands-on case studies.
 This forest gives us great options to study mutualism, parasitism, forest succession, and more.

 Donner Summit is based in the middle of the Sierra Crest we have access to a number of engaging geologic field sites.
 Students will hike to these locations and examine them as they learn about geologic processes.
 Based on their observations, students will reconstruct a geologic history of the Sierra.

-The Donner Summit area is a hotbed of human history, which we use to expand students ecological inquiry.
-From discussing the impact pioneers had on the fragmentation of old growth forest to the biological implications of aquaculture regimes developed during the creation of the transcontinental railroad, students can draw on their knowledge of human history to delve deeper into the scientific questions on hand.
+The Donner Summit area is a hotbed of human history, which we use to expand students’ ecological inquiry.
+From discussing the impact pioneers had on the fragmentation of old growth forest to the biological implications of aquaculture regimes developed during the creation of the transcontinental railroad, students can draw on their knowledge of human history to delve deeper into the scientific questions at hand.

 Blessed with abundant snow fall and the location of the Central Sierra Snow Science Lab, Donner Summit is an obvious choice for delving into snow science.
 Students can examine snow: densities, water content, snow surface impurities, tensile strength, and more.
 Winter trips also allow for side trips of skiing, snow shoeing or snow shelter building.